 The massive hype, insane second-hand prices, and mystery made the Klon Centaur a perfect target for clones.
 Boutique pedal companies rushed out to produce their own clones of the Centaur to cash-in on its success.

 Today you can find countless pedals that are either exact replicas of the Centaur or “heavily inspired by” the Centaur.
 Some stay true to the form of the Centaur, while others give you the same circuit in a compact enclosure.

-Here are three popular Klon Clones:
+Here are two popular Klon Clones: